 The traditional schlieren setup generally consists of a light source, lens, camera, and sharp knife edge.
-Background-oriented schlieren tomography (BOST) method utilizes the deflection of rays passing through an inhomogeneous field for measurement.
-The BOST is effective for flow field measurement.
+Tomography technique is used to recover the three-dimensional density distribution of a flow field.
+The research will be an attempt to use iterative tomography technique with multi sets of traditional Schlieren Imaging setup for quantifying the three-dimensional flow field.
 This effect is generated by a density variation between the light source and a surface of homogeneous brightness and color.
 The light intensity variations at each location of the surface are proportional to the second derivative of the air density between the light source and the surface.